Why Pursue a Master of Arts in History?

 The professors in Liberty’s master’s in history program will challenge you to develop a consistently Christian and biblical approach to researching, writing, and teaching history.
 Our professors have years of experience in the history field and are ready to help you succeed.

-How Do I Complete My Admissions Requirements for the Online Masters in History Degree?
+How Do I Complete the Admissions Requirements for the Online Master’s in History Degree?

 - Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
 Transcripts must show a regionally or nationally accredited bachelor’s degree with at least a 3.0 GPA for admission in good standing.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.
 Please note: Your transcripts must show a minimum of 18 credit hours of history or related courses.

 Applicants whose native language is not English must complete an approved English proficiency test or meet the requirements for a waiver.
 Please see the Online Graduate English Proficiency Requirements page for more information.

 If you are sending in a preliminary transcript for acceptance, you must:

 - Be in your final term and planning to start your master’s degree after the last day of class for your bachelor’s degree.